JohnnyGlynn/strike/README.md

 ## Keys

-Strike uses/will be using ED25519 signing keys to ensure that the sender of a message is authentic.
+Signing: ED25519 key pair is used for signing messages to ensure that the sender of a message is authentic.
+Encryption: Curve25519 key pair is used for message encryption Key-Exchange/Encryption/Key derivation

 Keys that are yet to be implemented:
-- Curve25519 Key Pair - Key-Exchange/Encryption/Key derivation
 - Ephemeral Key Pair - Session keys
-- Symmetric Key Pair - Message Encryption (Short lived)
+- Symmetric Key Pair - Message Encryption

-Configuration references a key path for `~/.strike-keys/`, You can generate a set of ED25519 signing keys by using the strike client binary and passing the `--keygen` flag.
+Configuration references a key path for `~/.strike-keys/`, this is where keys will be placed by default if you make use of the strike client binary `--keygen` flag.
+This generates 2 sets of long term keys (ED25519 signing keys & Curve25519 encryption keys)

 This will generate you a private and public key that can be then used with the client.